 11. Champions Gravetender & Gravetender Greatwolf

-This pair of bosses gives me Ornstein and Smough vibes.
+This pair of bosses give me Ornstein and Smough vibes.
 Similarly, you can make the fight easier by beating the easier of the two first.
 The Champion Gravetender is the first boss to come out, and the Great Wolf emerges after a while.
 Because of this, you have enough time to damage the Gravetender heavily.

-If you manage to defeat the Gravetender and his pack of wolves early on, you’ll avoid the headache of fighting two enemies at once.
-The Greatwolf is much harder to defeat, so it’s best to face him by himself.
+If you defeat the Gravetender and his pack of wolves early on, you’ll avoid the headache of fighting two enemies at once.
+The Greatwolf is much harder to defeat, so facing him alone is best.

 Difficulty: 7 out of 10